5 Smartsheet Alternatives & Competitors

 We’re proud to lead the low-code space for external data support.
 Our platform features dedicated connectors for querying a vast range of data sources, including relational databases, NoSQL tools, Google Sheets, REST APIs, and more.

-We even offer fully custom data sources alongside our built-in no-code database.
+We even offer fully custom data sources alongside our built-in no-code database, as well as AI data enrichment, powered by OpenAI or your choice of external LLM.

-Our intuitive, flow-based editor is the ideal way to automate tasks with minimal custom code - based on user interactions, external app triggers, database triggers, temporal rules, and more - with a wide array of configurable, chainable automation actions.
+Our intuitive, flow-based editor is the ideal way to automate tasks with minimal custom code - based on user interactions, external app triggers, database triggers, temporal rules, and more - with a wide array of configurable, chainable automation actions, along with branching and looping logic.

-Budibase also provides enterprise-grade functionality and seamless developer experiences to organizations of all sizes - with built-in RBAC, free SSO, optional self-hosting, generous per-user pricing, and a fully functional free tier with no limits on the number of apps you can build.
+Budibase also provides enterprise-grade functionality and seamless developer experiences to organizations of all sizes - with visual RBAC, free SSO, optional self-hosting, generous per-user pricing, custom AI configs, and a fully functional free tier with no limits on the number of apps you can build.

 Use cases